The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 The first move is not to build a scorecard.
 It is to get your own expectations out of your head and onto paper.

 You cannot communicate what you have not yet defined.
 And you cannot hold someone accountable to a standard you cannot articulate.
 Before anything else, work through what you actually expect from each senior leadership role: what outcomes matter most, what strong performance looks like, and how you would know if it were happening.
 This exercise is harder than it sounds.
-Most CEOs discover, in the process of trying to write it down, that their internal model is less specific than they thought.
+Most CEOs find out, once they try to write it down, that what felt clear in their head is a lot vaguer on paper.

 Once that clarity exists, the second step is proper communication.
 Saying it once is not enough.
 Expectations need to be documented and confirmed in a round-trip conversation.
 Share the written expectations with the leader.
 Have them reflect on what they heard.
 Test whether the picture matches.
 Ask where they have questions or where the expectations feel unrealistic given current resources and priorities.
 That conversation will surface misalignments that would otherwise show up as conflict six months from now.

 The third step is reinforcement.
-Expectations set at the beginning of the year and never revisited will drift.
+Expectations that are set once and never revisited will drift.
 The CEO's priorities shift.
 The business context changes.
 New information arrives.
 The Role Scorecard is reviewed every 90 days specifically to capture those changes before they become sources of confusion.
 It takes less than an hour per leader per quarter.
 It prevents far more than an hour of friction and lost productivity.

 The next post in this series walks through all eight sections of a Role Scorecard and explains why each one exists.
 If you want to start building before then, the place to begin is the Role Mission and the five Key Responsibilities.
 Get those two sections right, and the rest of the scorecard has a solid foundation to build on.